cdapio/cdap/cdap-docs/admin-manual/source/installation/replication.rst

     export HBASE_CLASSPATH="$HBASE_CLASSPATH:/<cdap-home>/<hbase-compat-version>/coprocessor/*"

-    # <cdap-home> will vary depending on your distibution and installation
+    # <cdap-home> will vary depending on your distribution and installation
-    # For CM/CDH: ${PARCEL_ROOT}/CDAP where ${PARCEL_ROOT} is your configured "Parcel Directory"
+    # For Cloudera Manager/CDH: it is "${PARCEL_ROOT}/CDAP" where ${PARCEL_ROOT} is your configured "Parcel Directory"
-    # Ambari/HDP, MapR, packages: /opt/cdap
+    # Ambari/HDP, MapR, packages: it is "/opt/cdap"
     #
-    # <hbase-compat-version> is the HBase compact package
+    # <hbase-compat-version> is the HBase package compatible with the distribution

-    # For example, if you're on CDH 5.5.x and have installed the cdap-hbase-compat-1.0-cdh5.5.0 package:
+    # For example, if you are on a Cloudera Manager cluster with CDH 5.5.x:
     export HBASE_CLASSPATH="$HBASE_CLASSPATH:/opt/cloudera/parcels/CDAP/hbase-compat-1.0-cdh5.5.0/coprocessor/*"

 - Restart HBase master and regionservers.